a video by It's Our Playground

 Every artist now has to consider the ‘second life’ of his/her work.
 Once the exhibition is over, the work goes back into storage while its documentation starts a career online (and the photograph better be a good one!).
 By using some controversial and subjective selection criteria such as the online virility of the image, its visual impact, the quality of the picture taken, Screen Play reveals a primordial aspect of contemporary art production today.
 We find something very primitive in exhibiting images we see online each day.
 Playing back and forth between 3D and 2D, we re inject these documentations of artworks in their natural environment in a way to see what it does to show images of artworks within the exhibition space.
 Obviously, nothing can replace the sensation of seeing a work in the flesh, but could its representation create something else, something you can’t get with the actual artwork?

-Curated by Camille Le Houezec & Joey Villemont
+Camille le Houezec & Joey Villemont